Strategic SADC Alignment

 Educational challenges further complicate the picture.
 A predominantly young population grapples with high unemployment rates, partially due to poor participation in vocational training and a misalignment between educational programmes and skills needs.
 Low gross enrolment ratios (GER) in tertiary and vocational education undermine the production of highly qualified graduates essential for economic competitiveness.

-We at SARUA are deeply committed to combating the multi-faceted challenges that our region faces.
-Aligned with the SADC Vision 2050, our work aims to foster regional integration, socio-economic betterment, and human capital development.
+We at SARUA are deeply committed to combatting the multi-faceted challenges that our region faces.
+Aligned with the SADC Vision 2050, our work aims to foster regional integration, socioeconomic betterment and human capital development.

-During the SADC Ministers’ meeting in June 2017, a resolution was passed recognizing SARUA’s critical role in driving skills development, thereby creating modern, knowledge-based economies in alignment with regional policies and plans such as the Regional Indicative Strategic Development Plan (RISDP) 2020-2030, and the SADC Industrialisation Strategy and Roadmap 2015=2063.
+During the SADC ministers’ meeting in June 2017, a resolution was passed recognising SARUA’s critical role in driving skills development, thereby creating modern, knowledge-based economies in alignment with regional policies and plans such as the Regional Indicative Strategic Development Plan (RISDP) 2020–2030 and the SADC Industrialization Strategy and Roadmap 2015–2063.

 Our six strategic goals articulate our response to the imperatives of regional development.

-- Skills Development: We are pioneering initiatives that align educational programmes with the skills needed in our modernizing economies.
-Examples include our programmes on Climate Change and Industrial Pharmacy.
+• Skills development: We are pioneering initiatives that align educational programmes with the skills needed in our modernising economies.
+Examples include our programmes on climate change and industrial pharmacy.